MTstateIntroStats/IntroStatActivitiesHybrid/_book/15-FinalExam-review.md

 \newpage

-2. Use the appropriate Final Exam Review R script file to analyze the following research question, "Is there evidence that adult Islanders that drink a caffeinated drink have an increase in blood glucose level, on average?"
+2. Use the appropriate Final Exam Review R script file to analyze the following research question, "Is there evidence that adult Islander's heart rates increase after drinking a caffeinated beverage compared to before drinking a caffeinated beverage, on average?"
 Use before $-$ after as the order of subtraction.

 a.
 Parameter of Interest:
 \vspace{0.3in}